fredrikkron/data_modeling_fredrik_kron_de24/exercises/exercise_0/exercise_0_4.md

 # Business rules

-- Category must have at least 1 product
+- Category must have at least one product
+- One product can only belong to one category
 - Everything is shipped from the same warehouse